Paul Sorvino Threatens to Kill Harvey Weinstein for Blacklisting Daughter Mira

 He predicted Weinstein will end up in jail.
 The Los Angeles County District Attorney’s Office is considering charges against Weinstein involving two sex-crimes complaints.

 “Oh, yeah.
-That son-of-a-bitch better hope that he goes, because if he doesn’t, he’ll have to meet me, and I will kill that motherfucker,” Sorvino said in the TMZ interview.
+That son-of-a-bitch better hope that he goes, because if he doesn’t, he’ll have to meet me, and I will kill that motherf****r,” Sorvino said in the TMZ interview.
 “It’s real simple.”

 Mira Sorvino told The New Yorker in an article published in October that Weinstein pursued her in a hotel room during promotions for “Mighty Aphrodite.”
 He started massaging her shoulders before trying “to get more physical, sort of chasing me around,” Sorvino said.